Links

 Android / Amazon Setup Guide

-The HyprMX SDK is designed to present rewarded, interstitial, and banner ads in your application.
+The HyprMX SDK is designed to present rewarded, interstitial, and banner/MREC ads in your application.
 To integrate the SDK, follow the steps below.
-If you're upgrading an existing SDK, please refer to the Upgrade Guide.

 SDK Integration